 - The candidate will perform their monologue.
 It is expected that this will be learnt and there should be some awareness of the context of the play they have chosen the piece from (although they will not be tested on this as such, they must know, and be able to evidence in performance, something about the circumstances of the character and the play from a little bit of research.)

 - They will then be asked a series of simple questions about the performance, their interpretation and further questions about drama and their application.

 The deadline for specialist scholarships is Friday 13th November 2020.
 Successful candidates will be invited to The Drama Scholarship assessment which will be held on Thursday 3rd December.
-Candidates will be sent confirmation once the application deadline has passed.
+Candidates will be sent confirmation ( including by what platform the audition will take place) once the application deadline has passed.

 How To Apply — 16+

 We ask all Sixth Form candidates to choose their own monologue of 2-3 minutes in length that they feel showcases their strengths.

 - The monologue must be from a published play (said play must be at least 45 minutes long when performed) that we expect the candidate to have read it in full.

 - Presenting your own writing, although commendable, is not acceptable for this particular application.

 - The extract should be learnt by heart and performed without a script.